lightblue-platform/lightblue-docs-user/standards/json_schema.md

 * description - a description of the property, can always be present
 * enum - an array of strings enumerating a concrete set of values allowed in this property
 * type - can be simple types (e.g. "string", "integer") or complex types (e.g. "object", "array")
 * format - can further restrict the format of simple types.
-I haven't seen this used much, but one is "regex".
+For example: "regex".
 * minItems - when type is array, integer value indicates the minimum number of items required.
 * maxItems - when type is array, integer value indicates the maximum number of items allowed.
 * items - defines the types of contents the array can have.
 This can be single object types or multiple.